 Scribens has a simple and comprehensive user interface that offers suggestions that can help writers avoid repeating the same mistakes time and time again.

-While the checker doesn’t blatantly state it, it can help users write with more clarity by suggesting more refined replacements for common words.
+While the checker doesn’t blatantly state it, it can help users write with more clarity by suggesting better replacements for common words.

 Most tools have daily word or page limits.
-Especially free ones.
+Especially the free ones.

 But Scribens is an exception.
-It doesn’t appear to have a limit on the number of characters or words that can be analyzed.
+Compared to the free versions of may premium tools, it doesn’t appear to have a limit on the number of characters or words that can be analyzed.

 When it comes to device compatibility, Scribens blows most grammar checkers out of the water.

 It offers extensions for Google Chrome, Mozilla Firefox, and Safari.

 During the test, I used their Chrome and Safari extensions for a full day and never faced any snag.